 5 Things You Need To Know For Creating Effective SKUs

 Imagine walking into a warehouse and experiencing utter chaos.
 Your orders are not able to process as you aren’t able to identify them soon enough.
-Your shipping is delayed, and you are slowly losing out on customers.
-It sounds like a nightmare.
+Your shipping is delayed, and you slowly lose out on customers.
+Sounds like a nightmare, doesn’t it?

-That could be the situation if you don’t have an essential requirement for managing your inventory – an SKU!
-Nowhere does it say an SKU is a compulsory requirement for a successful business, but can an eCommerce store function without it?
+This could become the reality if there no systematic approach for managing your inventory – an SKU!
+Nowhere does it say that an SKU is compulsory, requirement for a successful business, but can an eCommerce store function without it?
 Let’s find out.

 What is an SKU?

-An SKU, an abbreviation for Stock Keeping Unit, is a unique number appointed by a seller to the products in his store for easier inventory management and identification.
-It can be alphanumeric and can have from 8-12 characters.
+An SKU, an abbreviation for Stock Keeping Unit, is a unique number appointed by a seller to the products in their warehouse for easier identification and inventory management.
+It is alphanumeric and has 8 to 12 characters.

-An SKU must contain information which can be easily used to describe the product.
-These include details about characteristics like type, model, make, color, size, etc. You must be able to identify the product easily once you look at the SKU.
+An SKU must contain information that can be easily used to describe the product.
+These include details about characteristics like type, model, make, color, size, etc. One must be able to identify the product easily when they look at the SKU.

-These SKUs, stock keeping units, are unique to your store.
+SKUs are unique to each warehouse.
 Thus, formulate them as per your understanding and method of functioning.
-Also, devise them in a uniform manner such that, a new person can easily understand and even formulate them if required.
+Also, devise them in a uniform manner such that, a new person can easily understand and even change them if required.

 How is it different from a UPC?